Caregivers - Practices

 m) Encourages children to eat food with their hands.

-n) Ensure children's handwashing before and after meals.
+n) Ensures children's handwashing before and after meals.

-o) Ensure the children washes their hands after toilet usage.
+o) Ensures the children washes their hands after toilet usage.

-p) Ensuring no spitting inside the creches and its premises.
+p) Ensures no spitting inside the creches and its premises.
 Prohibits use of any tobacco and alcohol in and around the creche.

-r) Maintain two separate bags for nose cleaning clothes: one for unused clean clothes and another for used ones.
-Disposes used nose-cleaning clothes daily.
+r) Maintains two separate bags for nose-cleaning clothes: one for unused clean clothes and another for used ones.
+Disposes of used nose-cleaning clothes daily.

-s) Use dustpan and closed dustbin for disposal of waste material.
+s) Uses dustpan and closed dustbin for disposal of waste material.

 t) Drains out used water from the kitchen and from the wash area safely.